• Skip to main content

 Squat gear:

-Get the proper footwear for squats—the best shoes for squats and deadlifts in 2023 detail the reasons at length.
+Get the proper footwear for squats—the best shoes for squats and deadlifts detail the reasons at length.

 But, in short, you need to use shoes with a flat sole that is not compressible but has a solid grip on the floor without the lack of stability that can result in a knee injury.